speterlin/quant-trading/README.md

 stocks.FMP_API_KEY = personal.fmp_api_key

-from twilio.rest import Client as TwilioClient

 stocks.twilio_client = TwilioClient(personal.twilio_account_sid, personal.twilio_auth_token)
 stocks.twilio_phone_to, stocks.twilio_phone_from = personal.twilio_phone_to, personal.twilio_phone_from

-from datetime import datetime # , timedelta # only import timedelta when need to inspect portfolio or data or run stocks.run_portfolio() manually

 # check that portfolio belongs to the correct account (<<your_other_username>> vs. <<your_username>>)
 stocks.portfolio_account = "alpaca_<<your_username>>"